 This week: Brad Lyons of Chalice Press

 On Wednesday night, the U.S. Supreme Court issued a last-minute reprieve for a Texas death row inmate.
 John Henry Ramirez sued after prison officials denied his request for his pastor to lay hands on him and vocalize prayers during his execution.
 Ramirez’s lawyer argued the rules violated the First Amendment as the state forces the minister “to stand in his little corner of the room like a potted plant” with a threat to eject him if he tries “to utter prohibited words of prayer.”
 The high court agreed to consider the issue, halting the execution until they can hear the case in November.

-We applaud this reprieve and hope the justices will strongly rebuke the Texas officials.
-Although we oppose the death penalty on principle, we hope its defenders can agree that the First Amendment doesn’t have a death row exception.
+I applaud this reprieve and hope the justices will strongly rebuke the Texas officials.
+Although we should oppose the death penalty on principle, its defenders should agree that the First Amendment doesn’t have a death row exception.
 Prison officials repeatedly struggle to recognize this, as demonstrated by past controversy over allowing non-Christian clergy in death chambers.

 The Supreme Court needs to clearly articulate that religious liberty exist even for dead men walking.
 As Dana Moore, pastor of Second Baptist Church in Corpus Christi, Texas, and the man Ramirez’s wants by his side during the execution, said: “John’s sentence wasn’t death and you can’t have any meaningful contact. … He is paying for his crime.
 I guess the question that would come up, is that not enough?”
 The Supreme Court must ensure religious liberty isn’t sentenced to death as well.

 Thanks for reading!